SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/09-Homework.md

 Create a program that receives an **ID** of a villain, **deletes him from the database** and **releases his minions** from serving him.

-As an output print the name of the villain and the number of minions released.
+As an output print, the name of the villain and the number of minions released.

 Make sure all operations go as planned, **otherwise do not make any changes** to the database.